 - The most common means for a young person to require any substance – legal or otherwise – is through a social source, meaning a friend or relative.
 Often, a good friend will offer the item to try for free.
 Kids need some “go-to” lines to use in these situations to avoid that first use.
 It’s even plausible that the friend who is offering will be discouraged from continued use.
 No one wants to use alone – and teenagers care a lot about what their friends think about them.

 - Legal purchase age for vape products used to vary from town to town.
 Governor Baker recently signed a new law which will raise the legal age to buy tobacco products statewide from 18 to 21, beginning in December 2018 (and stepping up to age 21 over the next three years).
 The new law broadens existing prohibitions on public smoking to include e-cigarettes and prohibits the use of tobacco products on the grounds of any public or private school.
 Additionally, any entity that offers health care services or employs licensed health care providers is prohibited from selling tobacco products in Massachusetts.
 Already, in the Town of Scituate, buyer must be 21 years of age and show a valid ID, per the Scituate Board of Health regulations adopted in 2014.

 - Vape shops are now common in Massachusetts, with a vape store open at 2 Booth Hill Road in North Scituate.
-The Scituate Board of Health and Scituate Police Department have worked proactively with the business owner to ensure all sales comply with our local regulations, and require age verification for any person under the age of 27.
+The Scituate Board of Health and Scituate Police Department have worked proactively to ensure all sales comply with our local regulations, and require age verification for any person under the age of 27.
 Vape shops, medical marijuana dispensaries, and soon, adult use marijuana stores, will be more common across Massachusetts.
-Parents should expect more access to vape products in the years ahead, with teens asking a legal-age friend or relative to buy vapes/supplies for them at retail stores. regular compliance checks at vape shops, gas stations and convenience stores will help prevent underage sales.
+Parents should expect more access to vape products in the years ahead, with teens asking a legal-age friend or relative to buy vapes/supplies for them at retail stores.
+Regular compliance checks at vape shops, gas stations and convenience stores will help prevent underage sales.